Methodology

 Local authorities are encouraged to clean all errors and double-check data where queries are flagged.
 Notes can be added to their return if there is a genuine reason for unusual data.

 Further information on the data items collected in the EYFS profile return can be found in the collection guide.
-This and other documents useful for the completion of the return can be found on the DfE collection website.
+This and other documents useful for the completion of the return can be found on the DfE collection website (opens in a new tab).

 Data processing